viktormyrland/fagerhaug-vind/README.md

 ## Description

 This site displays real-time wind information received from Oppdal Airport, Fagerhaug (ENOP).
-It uses a read-only hardcoded api key that connects to an Elasticsearch database.
+It connects to an Elasticsearch database using the environment variables provided.

+### Environment Variables

+- `API_KEY` - api key to elasticsearch
+- `API_URL` - url to elasticsearch

 ## Technologies